neuroinformatics/ImageEP/README.md

 # ImageEP - the Elevated Plus Maze test plugin for ImageJ

 ImageEP is an ImageJ plugin for the Elevated Plus Maze test.
-This program can work with Image J 1.46 or above on Windows XP or Windows 7.
+This program can work with Image J 1.46 or above on Windows 7 or 10 (32-bit).

 ## How to build